-I had no idea I could carry a toddler in one arm and a 17 lb baby in a car seat on the other while saying NO to a child begging for candy that’s been placed at eye level on aisle 9.
+I had no idea I could carry a toddler in one arm and a 17 lb baby in a car seat on the other, while wrestling a bag of candy from little hands on aisle 9.
 Curse those marketing folks.

 I wasn’t prepared for the physical aspect of raising children.

 The arms that comfort a fearful child, alleviate the boo-boos and console the hurt.

 I should have these arms insured by Lloyd’s of London.
 If Heidi Klum can insure her legs, why not my arms?

 The arms that hold, hug, console, pick up, throw in the air, carry on their shoulders, flip upside down and tickle.
 These are the arms that lacked the strength before kids, yet found a way to push through and grow stronger as the needs of life created the ‘iron sharpens iron’ mentality.

 We feel tired and worn, like our favorite blanket we held as a child.
 A piece of fabric that brought comfort, delight, calmed fears, provided security when we felt all the feels.
 As moms, we’re the saving grace to our kids; though at times we don’t feel enough.

 Oh, girlfriend, you’re enough.